 4. Develop a system for your menu and shopping list.

-I keep it simple by using a pen and notebook paper.
+For years my #1 meal planning tool was a simple spiral notebook.
 My menu goes on the left side of the paper and my shopping list goes on the right side.
-A clipboard will hold the paper and your coupons in place, but I also use a spiral notebook with a binder clip.
 There are also apps available, but I like paper.

 5. Get the family involved.